asdutoit/template-fastify-kitchen-sink/README.md

 // BADGE REQUIRED

 This Fastify Backend Template is a starting point for a backend application that uses Fastify, GraphQL, REST, and Prisma.
-You can using any Database that Prisma supports.
+You can use any Database that Prisma supports.
 This template is setup to use MongoDB.
 The `Getting Started` instructions below will guide on setting up a different DB, like Postgresql.

 <br />